thaismvelez/thaismvelez/README.md

 ### Data Analyst | Former Marketing Pro | Bridging Strategy & Data to Spark Impact

 I’m a marketing professional turned data analyst with a passion for **transforming complex data into clear, actionable insights**.
 With five years of experience in business strategy, performance metrics, and digital storytelling, I’ve led growth marketing, influencer campaigns, and multi-platform content strategies for brands with 150k+ followers.
-I’ve recently completed a Business Intelligence & Data Analytics Bootcamp, where I strengthened my skills in **SQL**, **Tableau**, and data visualization—bridging my **creative background with analytical expertise to support data-driven decisions**.
+I’ve recently completed a Business Intelligence Analytics Bootcamp, where I strengthened my skills in **SQL**, **Tableau**, and data visualization—bridging my **creative background with analytical expertise to support data-driven decisions**.
 I'm also proficient in using **Google Sheets** for data analysis and reporting.

 I’m currently learning **Python** to deepen my data analytics skill set and expand my ability to automate workflows, analyze larger datasets, and build more advanced tools for insights.